AzFoxxo/Viso-Fox/assembly.md

 `@meta version: 1.0` - Defines the minimum version of the assembly syntax required to run the code.
 `@meta entry main` - Defines the entry point of the assembly program, which is the main function that will be executed when the program starts. (default is `main`)
+`@meta replace: old_string new_string` - Defines a string replacement directive that replaces all occurrences of `old_string` with `new_string` in the assembly code.
+This is useful for macros or aliases. old_string and new_string can be any valid string, including labels, variables, or constant but must not contain spaces.
+This directive is processed before the assembly code is compiled.

 ## Data segment